Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 or false

 .
-If set on true
+If set to true

-MonitorUsername parameter and the monitoring
+MonitorUsername and MonitorPassword.

-Description | Specify whether or not to use encryption for Prometheus monitoring |
+Description | Enable SSL/TLS encryption for Prometheus monitoring |

 Default value | No default value |